projectriff/cli/docs/riff_binding_image_create.md

 ### Options

 ```
       --dry-run                     print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
   -h, --help                        help for create
   -n, --namespace name              kubernetes namespace (defaulted from kube config)
-      --providers object reference   provider object reference to get images from per container
+      --provider object reference   provider object reference to get images from
       --subject object reference    subject object reference to inject images into
 ```

 ### Options inherited from parent commands